OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-28.md

 The skilfully woven waistband shall be of the same workmanship, of gold, violet, purple, and scarlet yarn, and finely twisted linen.

 ## Exodus 28:9
-“Take two onyx stones and engrave on them the names of the sons of Israel,
+“Select two onyx stones and inscribe them with the names of the sons of Israel,

 ## Exodus 28:10
 six names on one stone, and the remaining six on the other, according to their birth order.